hientuminh/FullStackDev/README.md

     - using errorHandler with JsonWebTokenError
     ### Exercise
     - Add authen for bloglist
+      - Adding bcrypt | bcryptjs
+      - Update models and controllers
+      - Add validation
+      - Show more details with populate
+      - Add token and permission
   </details>

 ## Part 5: Testing React apps, custom hooks